Tell ’em what you’re going to tell ’em;

 - Many of them are experiencing some level of anxiety and/or confusion over what they are being asked to do by the parties.

 A meta-analysis of 1631 jurors who participated in mock trials between January 1, 2011 and June 22, 2012 showed that 53.6% of jurors changed their leaning – toward plaintiff or defense – during deliberations.
-A full 85% of undecided jurors waited until deliberations – not closings – to finally make up their minds.
+A full 85% of undecided jurors waited until deliberations – not closing arguments – to finally make up their minds.

 The true work of persuasion takes place in the jury room.
 If the first vote in the room is 7-5, and a couple of hours later, the final vote is 10-2 (in a civil case), who persuaded the three converts?
 It wasn’t you; you weren’t there.

-So, if the persuasion is happening in the jury room, and not during closing, what is the purpose of closing argument?
+So, if the persuasion is happening in the jury room, and not during closing, what is the purpose of the closing argument?

-The True Purpose of Closing
+The True Purpose of the Closing Argument

 It’s simple: help them put the fitting end to the story.
 More specifically:

 - Help them understand the job that is before them; and

 - Arm those jurors who are sympathetic to your case with the words and ideas they need to counter the objections of jurors who are sympathetic to your opponent’s case.